Energy in Buildings and Communities Technology Collaboration Programme

 The Representative for Annex 83 is Dr. Pádraig Lyons (International Energy Research Centre).

-For further information about the Annex, please visit the Positive Energy Districts webpage
+For further information about the Annex, please visit the Energy Positive Districts webpage.

 Annex 86 - Energy Efficient Indoor Air Quality Management in Residential Buildings

-The aim of this Annex is to to improve the energy efficiency of the indoor air quality management strategies in operation and to improve their acceptability, control, installation quality and long-term reliability.
+The aim of this Annex is to improve the energy efficiency of the indoor air quality management strategies in operation and to improve their acceptability, control, installation quality and long-term reliability.

-Annex 67 — Energy Flexible Buildings (Task completed)
+Annex 67 - Energy Flexible Buildings

 The aim of this Annex was to demonstrate how energy flexibility in buildings can provide generating capacity for energy grids, and to identify critical aspects and possible solutions to manage such flexibility.